w3c/AB-public/Vision/README.md

 # Mission of W3C
-The fundamental purpose of W3C is to provide an open forum where diverse voices from around the world and from different industries work together to build consensus on global standards for Web technologies.
+The fundamental purpose of W3C is to provide an open forum where diverse voices from around the world, different organizations, civil society and industries work together to build consensus on global standards for Web technologies.
 This forum welcomes individuals and organizations of all sizes (from single-person companies to multi-nationals),